Non-Abelian Gauge Field Inflation: Numerical analysis

 $\blacktriangleright$ \emph{\textbf{Discussion on diagrams in Fig.\ref{x=6.35-slow-roll-figures}}.}

 The top left figure shows evolution of the effective inflaton field $\psi$ as a function of $H_it$.
 As we see, there is a period of slow-roll, where $\psi$ remains almost constant and $\epsilon$ is almost constant and very small.
 Toward the end of the slow-roll $\epsilon$ grows and becomes one (the top right figure), (slow-roll) inflation ends and $\psi$ suddenly falls off and starts oscillating.
 As we see from the top right figure, the slow-roll parameter $\epsilon$ has an upper limit which is equal to 2.
 This is understandable recalling \eqref{epsilon-rho0-rho1} and that $\rho_\kappa$ is positive definite.
 At the end of slow-roll inflation $\rho_\kappa$, is negligible and the system is essentially governed by the Yang-Mills part $\rho_{_{YM}}$.
 In addition, the top left figure shows that amplitude of the $\psi$ field in the oscillatory part is dropping like $t^{-1/2}$.
 (The minima of $\epsilon$ is also fit by a $t^{1/2}$ curve.)
-This behavior is of course expected, noting \eqref{rho0-rho1} and that in the oscillatory regime the dominant term is the $\rho_{_{YM}}$, that is, the system effectively behaves as a $g^2\psi^4$ chaotic inflation theory.
-And it is well-known that after the slow-roll phase $\psi(t)$ in the $g^2\psi^4$ theory oscillates as a Jacobi-cosine function whose amplitude drops like $t^{-1/2}$ \cite{preheating-Linde}.
-In other words, the averaged value of $\epsilon$ and $a(t)$ behave like a radiation dominated Universe (recall that for a radiation dominated cosmology $\epsilon=-\dot H/H^2=2$).

 The bottom left figure shows the phase diagram of the effective inflaton trajectory.
 Note that this diagram depicts $\dot\phi/a(t)$ vs $\phi/a(t)$ (rather than $\dot\psi$ vs $\psi$).
 The rightmost vertical line is where we have slow-roll, because $\phi=a(t)\psi$ and during slow-roll $\psi$ is almost a constant.
 The curled up part is when inflation has ended, and when the system oscillates around a radiation dominated phase.
 This latter may be seen in the figure noting that the amplitudes of oscillations of both $\dot\phi/a(t)$ and $\phi/a(t)$ drop by $t^{-1/2}$.
 The bottom right figure shows number of e-folds as a function of comoving time.
 As expected, the number of e-folds reaches its asymptotic value when $\epsilon\simeq 1$.